zenobio93/seat-docs/docs/upgrading/from_seat_3_0/bare_metal.md

     Those instructions are valid for bare metal deployment only (non-docker installation).
     Please refer to [docker instructions] for a Docker installation.

-    **Remember** to do make a complete backup of your current database making a copy off the server where SeAT runs together with the `.env` file.
+    **Remember** to do a complete backup of your current database making a copy off the server where SeAT runs together with the `.env` file.
 Both of these are the only things required to rebuilt your instance in case of failure.

 ## Requirements